andrejjocic/gymulator/README.md

 - [Matic Stare](https://github.com/maticstare)
 - [Martin Starič](https://github.com/SpongeMartin)

-[comment]: <> (a topic by a group's own choice; this should have a clear foundation based on existing research - present a 10 sentence paragraph explaining the problem that is supported by at least two scientific references.)

 ## Starting point
 - [Gym Layout Modeling and Optimization](http://m.growingscience.com/beta/msl/5347-gym-layout-modeling-and-optimization.html)
 - [A review on crowd simulation and modeling](https://www.sciencedirect.com/science/article/pii/S1524070320300242?via%3Dihub)